 Abstract-In the framework of elastic shape analysis, a shape is invariant to scaling, translation, rotation and reparameterization.
-Since this framework does not yield a closed form of geodesic between two shapes, iterative methods have been proposed.
+Since this framework does not yield a closed form geodesic between two shapes, iterative methods are used.
 In particular, path straightening methods have been proposed and used for computing a geodesic that is invariant to curve scaling and translation.
 Path straightening can then be exploited within a coordinate-descent algorithm that computes the best rotation and reparameterization of the end point curves.
-In this paper, we propose a Riemannian quasi-Newton method to compute a geodesic invariant to scaling, translation, rotation and reparameterization and show that it is more efficient than the coordinate-descent/path-straightening approach.
+In this paper, we propose a Riemannian quasi-Newton method to compute a geodesic invariant to scaling, translation, rotation and reparameterization and show that it is more efficient than the coordinatedescent/path-straightening approach.